 Comparative analysis of the structures, processes and problems of political systems in developing countries.
 Particular attention to Africa and the theories of political development.
-Prereq.: POLS 065 or instructor's consent
+Prerequisites: POLS 065 or instructor's consent.

 POLS 166: COMPARATIVE POLITICAL PARTIES AND INTEREST GROUPS, 3 credit hrs.

 Examination of the role of citizen organizations in Western democracies.
 Exploration of the role of political parties and interest groups in political processes and their effects on policy outputs.
 Prerequisites: POLS 001 or instructor's consent.

 POLS 167: SUPREME COURTS AND ELECTIONS, 3 credit hrs.

 Examination of the relationship between the judiciary and electoral politics in the United States and other Western Style democracies.
 Exploration of issues of democratic competition, representation and campaign finance.
 Special attention to equality and fairness and the empirical study of representative government.
 Prerequisites: POLS 001 or instructor's consent.